TolikPylypchuk/SharpHook/README.md

 - `Stop` - destroys the global hook.

-Additionally, `UioHook` contains the `PostEvent` method for simulating input events.
+Additionally, `UioHook` contains the `PostEvent` method for simulating input events, and the `SetLoggerProc` method for setting the log callback.

 libuiohook also provides functions to get various system properties.
 The corresponding methods are also present in `UioHook`.